dequelabs/axe-core/doc/run-partial.md

 **important**: The order in which these methods are called matters for performance.
 Internally, axe-core constructs a flattened tree when `axe.utils.getFrameContexts` is called.
 This is fairly slow, and so should not happen more than once per frame.
 When `axe.runPartial` is called, that tree will be used if it still exists.
 Since this tree can get out of sync with the actual DOM, it is important to call `axe.runPartial` immediately after `axe.utils.getFrameContexts`.

-To run efficiently, `axe.runPartial` calls should happen in parallel, so that when possible browsers can test multiple frames simultaneously.
+To run efficiently, axe.runPartial calls should happen in parallel, so that, when possible, browsers can test multiple frames simultaneously.

 ## axe.finishRun(partialResults, options): Promise<AxeResults>